-NOTE 8 - RELATED PARTY TRANSACTIONS
+NOTE 9 - RELATED PARTY TRANSACTIONS

 The State of Colorado is considered a related party by virtue of significant management influence exercised by the State through contract provisions.
 The Center received a substantial portion of its revenue from the State of Colorado as identified in the statement of activities.
 The amount due to the Center from the State of Colorado is described in Note 3.
-The Center reported a balance due back to the State of Colorado of \$101,329 as of June 30, 2013 for unresolved billing questions, which was recorded in accounts payable and accrued expenses.
-During the year ended June 30, 2014 management determined that the likelihood of payment being required by the state was remote and recovered the balance, reporting it as other income on the statement of activities.
+The Center had balances due to the State of Colorado of \$101,329 and \$97,560, as of June 30, 2013 and 2012, respectively, for expenses and reimbursements, which are recorded in accounts payable and accrued expenses.